 - Are there common areas where coworkers congregate?

 - Do you notice any additional perks such as stocked kitchens or game areas?

 - Do people eat lunch at their desks or take a break together?

 - Are there casual conversations in the hallways or do people seem stressed?

 - Do coworkers respect each other?
 If there is a receptionist, do people greet him or her with a smile?

 - How do employees answer the phone - are they engaged and happy or on autopilot?

 You’re likely to talk to a few different people over the course of your interview process.
-Take this opportunity to gain insight from employees at different levels of the company to gauge culture and employee satisfaction.
+Take this opportunity to gain insight from employees at different levels of the company.

 If you're speaking with an executive or co-founder: